oliyh/angel-interceptor/README.md

 Pedestal interceptors are applied sequentially in the order in which they are specified, starting with those defined at the service level and progressing on through those defined at route branch and finally route leaf level.

-**Angel Interceptor** allows you to express relations between interceptors to gain maximum reuse without repetition.
+**Angel Interceptor** allows you to express relations between interceptors and conditions of inclusion to gain maximum reuse without repetition.

 ## Dependent Interceptors